 He’s the biggest baddie of them all, and he’s headed to a theater near you.
-Thanos, the Mad Titan, has graced the Marvel Cinematic Universe in a few telling end credit scenes, but we’re about to meet him for real in the upcoming Avengers: Infinity War.
+Thanos, the Mad Titan, has graced the Marvel Cinematic Universe in a few telling end credit scenes, but we’re about to meet him for real in Avengers: Infinity War.

 Why does this epic villain have our MCU heroes shaking in their suits?
 Here’s everything you need to know about Thanos before he hits the big screen once more.